Professional in Human Resources: aPHR certification

-The examinations for the SHRM-CP (SHRM-Certified Professiona) and SHRM-SCP (SHRM-Senior Certified Professional) are also computer-based.
+Alternate certifications

+Outside of the HRCI, a comparable set of certifications are offered by the Society for Human Resource Management (SHRM), which is the world's largest human resource management association.
+The SHRM offers a Certified Professional (SHRM-CP) certification, as well as a Senior Certified Professional (SHRM-SCP) certification.
+The examinations for the SHRM-CP and SHRM-SCP are also computer-based.
 Candidates are given four hours to answer 160 multiple-choice questions (95 knowledge items/65 situational judgment items).
 The examinations are offered two times per year: December 1 through February 15, and May 1 through July 15.

 Preparation

 The HR Certification Institute does not endorse any one way to prepare or study for the PHR exam.
 There are several organizations that offer study materials and prep courses to assist individuals in their study efforts.

 The HR Certification Institute (HRCI) website offers a directory of these providers (www.hrci.org).
 With the introduction of the SHRM-CP and SHRM-SCP certifications (competitors to PHR and SPHR), the number of physical/in-class providers has dropped significantly, particularly those who are channel partners of SHRM (Society for Human Resource Management).
 Online providers of PHR and SPHR exam prep courses have become popular due to their accessibility.